 After the last scan of the first part, the nurse announced that she would come in to give me the contrast.
 “Don’t move” she insisted.
 A bit later I heard her opening the door.
 “I will give you the contrast now” she said.
 Obviously, the liquid was cooled.
 I could feel it moving up my arm when she added the contrast.
 I was curious about the color.
-Since I wasn’t allowed to move, but was curious I asked for the color.
+Since I wasn’t allowed to move, I asked.
 “Clear” she said.
 She first gave some saline solution.
 I could taste it on my tongue.
-Then the agent and then cleaned with a saline solution.
+Then the agent, and then cleaned with a saline solution.

 Once she left the room, the screening continued.
-This time, the noises seemed different than during the first round and there was no “shaking” like a quake.
+This time, the noises seemed different than during the first round.
+Furthermore, there was no “shaking” like a quake.
 However, the bed moved several times for different “slices.”

 When I came back to the waiting room, my husband asked me “How was it?”
 My answer: “Loud!”